Australia’s best street art

 Follow the city of Darwin’s Public Art Map to see how the city’s history and culture have been brought to life with public artworks.
 Some exciting pieces not to miss include two bronze jellyfish by renowned Australian artist Aly de Groot, at East Point Reserve in Darwin, and Meeting Place in Tamarind Park in the city centre.
 The piece features etched drawings depicting symbols of food and medicine traditionally important to Darwin's Aboriginal Larrakia people.
 Head just north of the city to the Aboriginal community of Bagot to see multiple artworks created as part of the Bagot Painting Home Project, including incredible portraits of community elders.
 The success of the public artwork initiative in Darwin has led to the development of the Darwin Street Art Festival.
 The festival attracts high profile street artists who come to create beautiful murals on walls throughout the city.

 Jammed between the department stores and designer shops on Brisbane's Queen Street Mall, Burnett Lane offers an eclectic mix of public art, micro bars and cafés.
 Start your day with coffee at Brew, which moonlights as a wine bar after dark.
-In Fortitude Valley you’ll find several unique murals as you wander the area, and you can even stay at Tryp Hotel for a unique street art experience housed within a boutique hotel.
+In Fortitude Valley you’ll find several unique murals as you wander the area, and you can even stay at The Constance, Brisbane's only street art hotel.
 Be sure to also head to New Farm and Spring Hill, across the river to the West End and South Brisbane, or you can even spot a few in Paddington and Milton.
 Artistic styles range from edgy surrealism to lifelike depictions of important community members.
 The city also plays host to an annual Street Art Festival, bringing in artists from Australia and abroad to add their touch to the city’s landscape.

 Aptly nicknamed “Radelaide” by locals, Adelaide has a vibrant street art scene that has even been recognised alongside some of the world’s biggest cities as a hot destination for public art.
 Adelaide locals flock to Peel Street in the city centre for its thriving string of bars and restaurants.
 Delve into the tasting menu at Peel St, and then get cosy at Maybe Mae, an Art Deco cocktail den accessed through the subway tunnel between Leigh and Peel streets.
 Around the corner, graffiti-splashed Anster Street is also home to some trendy bars.
 Be sure to also visit Rhino Room on Pirie Street, Morphett Street Bridge, Little Rundle Street and Wonderwalls project in Port Adelaide - home to some of the city’s street art highlights.